 — “In the Time Of Contagion,” a collection of poems about you-know-what

-— “The Wrong Flowers,” a prose/poetry meditation on the state of the USA right now
+— “The Wrong Flowers,” a prose/poetry meditation on the state of the USA in 2020

 — “Show Your Work,” an eBook version of an earlier, out of print chapbook.